opensvc/docs.opensvc.com/source/agent.service.container.docker.rst

 Docker Commands via OpenSVC
 ===========================

 The service eases the docker commands on its containers.
+The following commands work wether the service uses a private docker daemon or the system's (shared) docker daemon.

 **querying the docker images**::